 We recognise that there is still work to do in improving our communication with you.
 In addition to creating more opportunities for face-to-face interaction, our frontline colleagues will be supported to respond to you within our published timeframes and provide meaningful information when they contact you.

-The onsite team includes a property management officer (Cam), a housing officer (Jahmel) and an estate operations manager (Wunmi).
+The onsite team includes a property management officer (Jordan), a housing officer (Daniel) and an estate operations manager (Wunmi).

 Wunmi’s role is not widely used across Notting Hill Genesis sites, but was introduced at The Exchange to support improved customer service, and deliver more rapid resolution of day-to-day issues.

-Those of you who rent your homes at The Exchange from Notting Hill Genesis also have access to Jahmel Francis, your housing officer.
+Those of you who rent your homes at The Exchange from Notting Hill Genesis also have access to Daniel John, your housing officer.
 He is responsible for organising repairs within your homes, answering questions and resolving issues.

 We are confident that the current resourcing levels at The Exchange are sufficient for routine matters, but have brought in additional resources to support the more complex issues.

 In general terms, the onsite team aim to resolve queries as quickly as possible and on the first contact if they can.
 You should always receive a response within five working days at most.
 If you’ve called to speak directly to one of the team, they try to return your call within one working day.
 Where they can’t answer a question, they will let you know and advise you when you can expect a full response.

 For repairs requests, they should respond and let you know what the plan of action for the repair is and then keep you updated until completion.